 FAQ

 Is ground speed faster than airspeed?
-A ground speed can be faster than an airspeed when traveling at a low angle and when there is a strong tailwind.
+Ground speed can be faster than true airspeed when there is a tailwind, and it can be slower than true airspeed when there is a headwind.